Space management tips to help your people thrive in a hybrid workplace

 With the space usage data and results of your employee surveys, you can plan your hybrid workplace.
 Start with identifying your workplace space goals.
 The most common goal for hybrid workplaces is space efficiency.
 This means converting underused spaces into more sought after ones.
 But you should also focus on making the workplace an enjoyable place for employees to be.
 For example, you may aim to increase employees’ use of collaboration and social spaces in the workplace.
 Another goal may be to increase employee adoption of your space management tools so you have more data to work with.

-do certain groups have requirements in order to be productive? (e.g., The design department may always need access to whiteboards and collaboration spaces.
+- Departmental and team needs: Do certain groups have requirements in order to be productive? (e.g., the design department may always need access to whiteboards and collaboration spaces.
 Sales may want to work in clusters to inspire camaraderie but have access to phone booths to take calls with customers.)

-have you identified how many people can work on-site each day?
+- Capacity: Have you identified how many people can work onsite each day?
 And how many people each space can accommodate?
 Identifying this information will ensure each space is equipped to support the max number of allowed occupants.

 This could be higher space adoption rates, increase in employee sentiment, increase in the number of people who register for work, or any other metric that matters to your company.
 (More on this in the next section.)